specialprivacy/compliance-checker/README.md

 * Tests
 * Add support for Piero's custom algorithm
 * Add support for time dimension on logs and policies (logs should be checked with the policy valid at the proper time)
-* Move vocabulary constants into an enum that can be shared
 * Reevaluate package structure
 * Preallocate buffer when reading from rocksdb
 * Better error handling, manual offset committing, in ApplicationLogConsumer (see todo's in code)